-Waste will be segregated into separate streams (general, paper/cardboard, comingled recycling, soft plastics, container deposit scheme and food/organics) at the point of generation.
+Waste will be segregated into separate streams, including paper and cardboard, collection of bottles and cans through a container deposit scheme, for eligible containers and general waste for the remaining material.
 Effective segregation is best achieved through:

 - Education and training to all staff, contractors, visitors and students who generate waste, such as the waste wise schools program; - Ensuring identifiable colour coding and labelling of bins for each waste stream is implemented and maintained; - Ordering and provision of suitable containers at appropriate locations; - Incorporation of quick and efficient waste disposal methods into staff areas; and - Ensuring all waste can be easily, safely and correctly segregated at the point of generation, for instance including appropriate bins in food preparation and administrative areas.